Mario241077/applecoin/README.md

 Large changes should have a test plan, and should be tested by somebody other than the developer who wrote the code.

-See https://github.com/bitcoin/QA/ for how to create a test plan.